Skip to main content

 Gardener amends soil with compost product.

-When you first start gardening, it’s overwhelming to think about all the things you have to keep track of to grow healthy and happy plants.
-For example, one of the most common topics beginner gardeners worry about is buying the best composts for gardens.
-What type should you use, when should you use it, how much of it should you use, and is there a specific one you should use for particular types of gardening?
+What type should you use, when should you use it, how much of it should you use, and if there’s a specific one you should use for particular types of gardening?
 This can all become intimidating quickly, but we promise that after you read the information below, you’ll feel confident in your ability to successfully add compost to your garden soil.

 Mound of compost